ishandutta2007/free-api/README.md

  - Two-dimensional code recognition : According to the Base64 information of the picture, identify the —— <a href = "https://www.free-api.com/doc/132" target = '_ blank '> Interface address </a>

- - Two-dimensional code generation : Generate a two-dimensional code picture and store it in showapi —— <a href = "https: //www.free- api.com/doc/133 "target = '_ blank'> Interface address </a>
+ - Two-dimensional code generation : Generate a two-dimensional code picture and store it in showapi —— <a href = "https: //www.free- api.com/doc/133" target = '_ blank'> Interface address </a>

  - Chinese text similarity detection : Determine by calculating the angle between the vectors (cosine formula) —— <a href="https://www.free-api.com/doc/134" target='_blank'> Interface address </a>